 We do not allow children to bring mobile phones to school.

-The school does not tolerate bullying of any kind.
+The Academy does not tolerate bullying of any kind.
 If we discover that an act of bullying has taken place, we act immediately to stop any further occurrences of such behaviour.
 While it is very difficult to eradicate bullying, we do everything in our power to ensure that all children attend school free from fear.